 Valve is offering all IGF Main Competition finalists a Steam distribution agreement for games available on PC, Mac and Linux.

-Yeah!
-Multi-platfo– oh right, Steam’s had Linux support for a while.
-Anyway… if you’re going to Game Developers Conference 2014, be sure to play at least some of them finalists, eh?
+If you’re going to the Game Developers Conference 2014, be sure to play at least some of the finalists, eh?
 I hear TowerFall Ascension is a particularly great multiplayer title, and if not that, then surely you’ll enjoy skating through Perfect Stride!